Ghee vs Butter: Which One Is Better?

 - 1 tablespoon ghee (sourced from grass-fed cows)

 - 1 tablespoon collagen peptides (sourced from grass-fed cows)

 - 1 teaspoon pure vanilla extract

 - 2 tablespoons unsweetened vanilla almond milk (or more to taste)

 Place all ingredients in a blender and blend until frothy.
 Drink immediately.

 Going Forward With Ghee

-As you can see, ghee and butter have similar health benefits, and both are highly nutritious when sourced from grass-fed cows.
+As you can see, ghee and butter have similar benefits.
 However, when you swap butter for ghee, you get the added benefit of a higher smoke point when cooking and frying.
 There’s also the plus of removing the milk protein, which can cause digestive problems in those who are sensitive to dairy.

 Ghee also provides more nutritional bang for your buck because it’s higher in butyric acid, MCTs, and vitamin A than butter.
 You can buy ghee at your local health food store, or better yet, make your own ghee at home.
 It’s way less expensive to render ghee yourself, and it only takes 25 minutes.